ampatspell/ember-cli-documents/NOTES.md

 After that, proxies can come up with load id/ids based on existing models.

+Proxy def can have a mixin for `byId`, `byIds` which would choose whether to load existing, loaded docs.
+Not sure if necessary.

 ## Loader state vs proxy.content state

 > "Assertion Failed: You modified "subject.isLoading" twice on <dummy@documents:proxy/document::ember484> in a single render.